North Madera 6 Lane

 Project Description

 Alternative 1 would construct two lanes within the existing median.
-The existing lanes and shoulders would be reconstructed using a rehab strategy and widened to the standard widths, where feasible.
+The existing lanes and shoulders would be reconstructed using a rehab strategy and upgraded to the standard widths, where feasible.
 All ramps within the project limits would be overlaid with Hot Mix Asphalt (HMA), as required.

 No new right-of-way is anticipated.
 No temporary construction easements are anticipated.
 The existing median would be used as a staging area.
 Existing utilities may need relocation.
 Median barriers would be installed throughout the project limits.
 Overhead signs and gore areas would be upgraded to current standards.
 Drainage facilities would be upgraded and expanded.
 Complete streets elements, such as sidewalks and crosswalks, would be implemented at the Avenue 18½ Overcrossing, where feasible.
 All existing vegetation within the median would be removed.
-Existing trees and vegetation near the bridges may be removed to accommodate the bridge widenings.
+Existing trees and vegetation near the bridges may be removed to accommodate the bridge improvements.

 Graphic of the project location map.